AntirWiki/Antir/content/Miscellanious/Development.md

 Cat: What kind of folk traditions are alive in Antir?
 What stories are told around Legion campfires?
 What festivals are held in Alturon neighborhoods?
 Who dances in the Zauberan countryside?
 What rituals are performed in Athraithe groves?

 (DM cat: The first question (about folk traditions) is the real prompt, all the rest are just examples of the kinda stuff you could write about.
 You definitely don't have to answer any of those unless you feel particularly inspired to, you can write about anything you want - a bunch of different stuff across the continent, or just the traditions in a certain region, or even just one or two specific practices if u want to go super in depth.
-You can talk about folk tales or festivals or rituals or whatever you want.)
+You can talk about folk tales or festivals or rituals or whatever you want.)%%

 # **1375**
 Modern Day